 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in any educational program or activity that receives financial support from the Federal government.
 Under Title IX, schools must be proactive in ensuring that their campuses are free of sex discrimination which includes all forms of gender-based violence (i.e. rape, sexual assault, intimate partner violence, stalking, sexual harassment.
 Colleges and universities across the country are facing enhanced scrutiny around Title IX compliance and are having to adjust to new legislative mandates (both federal and state) that require more robust response and prevention efforts.
 VAWPP workshops are informed by and aligned with these mandates.

 VAWPP workshops are interactive discussions, facilitated by peers or professional staff, which explore the entire continuum of sexual violence, from media images to criminal behavior.
 We emphasize a primary prevention approach that engages all stakeholders in the campus community to examine their role in ending sexual violence by addressing its root causes in oppression.
-If you would like to become involved with VAWPP as a workshop facilitator, you can visit our VAWPP involvement page!
-If you would like to contact VAWPP to request a workshop, you may fill out our VAWPP request form.
+If you would like to become involved with VAWPP as a workshop facilitator, please go to VAWPP Involvement.

 - Phone: 860-486-4738